 Basement mold may also require further investigation into whether there are deeper foundation flaws and leaks that need to be fixed before you can keep mold out.

-When it isn’t this serious, new sump pumps, vapor barriers, waterproofing and dehumidifiers can help.
-Get a pro opinion first to understand what you are dealing with.
+When it isn’t this serious, waterproofing measures like new sump pumps, vapor barriers, interior drainage, and dehumidifiers can help.
+Get a pro opinion first with a free inspection and estimate to understand what you are dealing with.
 Then assess your options for remediation and prevention.